You have a great welder.

 4 of 3 inches in length of 1/2 inch solid rod – 12 inches in total

-In addition to the above materials you will need to choose the best material for your utility trailer ramp floor.
+As well as the above materials.
+You’ll need to choose the best material for your utility trailer floor.

-- Your ramp would be quite heavy, to tow and lift.
+- Your ramp would be heavy, to tow and lift.

 - The barrel style of hinge detailed here may not work for your trailer ramp gate.